no00ne/CS305-2025Spring-FinalProject/README.md

 2. `is_inbound_limited`

-* Record the timestamp when receiving message from a sender.
+* Record the timestamp when receiving a message from a sender.
 * Check if the number of messages sent by the sender exceeds `INBOUND_RATE_LIMIT` during the `INBOUND_TIME_WINDOW`.
 If yes, return `TRUE`.
 If not, return `FALSE`.

 3. `get_redundancy_stats`